OData/v3ProtocolDocument/OData.markdown

 If the request is a PUT request, the server MUST replace all property values with those specified in the request body.
 Missing properties MUST be set to their default values.

 If the request is a PATCH or MERGE request, the server MUST replace exactly those property values that are specified in the request body.
 Missing properties MUST NOT be altered.
 Exact semantics are defined in <ref>PATCH and MERGE</ref>.

 On success, the response must be a valid [update response](#responsesforupdates).

-#### Update a PrimitiveProperty ####

-To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URI for a SimpleProperty.
-The message body MUST contain the desired new value, formatted as a <ref>SimpleTypeProperty</ref>.

-Regardless of which verb is used, the server MUST replace the entire value with the value supplied in the request body.

-The same rules apply whether this is a regular property or a dynamic property.

-On success, the response must be a valid [update response](#responsesforupdates).